Consumer medicine information

 What is ALBEY VENOM used for

 Up to 3% of the population in Australia may have an immediate allergic reaction to an insect sting.
 This can lead to death in some cases.
 An average of three deaths per year have been recorded in Australia.
-Venom immunotherapy or desensitisation can reduce the risk of severe reactions in adults from 30% -70% down to less than 2%.
+Venom immunotherapy can reduce the risk of severe reactions in adults from 30% -70% down to less than 2%.
 ALBEY VENOM is one type of immunotherapy your doctor may choose to administer to reduce the risk of a severe allergic reaction.

 ALBEY VENOM contains freeze dried extracts of venom protein known as allergens.